run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/problem/use/register-problem.md

 3. Complete all fields available to identify the requester;

-4. To register a new incident related to the problem to be created, Click on "Register", available in the "Incidents" area, and complete the necessary fields.
+4. To register a new incident related to the problem to be created, click on "Register", available in the "Incidents" area, and complete the necessary fields.
 To relate an incident already registered to a problem, it's only necessary to click on "Add" and link the incident you want;

 5. Select the portfolio you want and complete the information necessary to